mythz/jquip/README.md

 ## Roadmap

   - Getting jquip to work in Google Closure Compiler's advanced compilation mode without warnings so it can be used to programatically strip out dead code your application doesn't use for an even smaller footprint!
+  - Add missing shims to Abstracted Events (decided to add them after all due to popular demand)
   - Add caching to improve performance

 ## Changes